SUNDAY the NINTH -

 didn't have TV back then and, besides, E and R ain’t

 exactly the Federalist Papers," Anne conceded.
-"The Coming Kill-Off” ain’t “Common Sense” either.
+"The Coming Kill-Off” ain’t “Common Sense” either, nor is the Don the Dow.
 But nobody else in DC is even close,

 either...
 Aaron fuckin' Burr would tower over your contenders likely to be

-create jobs… but the President does seem awfully proud of sending his leaky
+the budget, can’t create jobs… but the President does seem awfully proud of

-Attorneys General out to seize properties that rent to the medical marijuana
+sending his leaky Attorneys General out to seize properties that rent to the

 "Who?"
 Andy began to ask, but then the Catfish turned, raising both hands over his head.
-"Speaking of buttons, I'll bet your fish in high heel's short in another department."
+"Speaking of buttons, I'll bet your fish in high heels is short in another department."